tldr-pages/tldr/pages/common/pip-install.md

 `pip install -r {{requirements.txt}}`

-- Install local package in develop (editable) mode:
+- Install the local package in the current directory in develop (editable) mode:

 `pip install -e .`